dragonswap-app/dragonswap-airdrop-and-staker/README.md

 Accounts can make deposits one for the other, but only the account which owns the stake can earn rewards and withdraw the stake.

-Stakes can be locked on deposit, but do not have to be.
+Stakes can be locked on deposit, but do not have to be, and it can be locked additionally (after the deposit).

 Withdrawal of a stake which was not previously locked will be a subject to the penalty (the same one as for the direct wallet withdrawal from the `Airdrop`).